Sunil Pal: Films

 Pal's first major Hindi film, Bombay to Goa released in 2007, although he has played small roles in Hum Tum (2004) and Phir Hera Pheri (2006).
 He has also worked in Apna Sapna Money Money and he has produced, written, and directed a film called Bhavnao ko Samjho.
-The film is in the Guinness Book of World Records for a record 51 stand-up comedians acting in a single film.
+Pal and his wife hold the Guinness Book of World Record for casting 47 stand-up comedians to act in a single film.

+Controversies

+Pal has been involved in public disputes with several contemporary Indian comedians.
+In 2016, following the controversy surrounding comedian Tanmay Bhat's video mimicking Sachin Tendulkar and Lata Mangeshkar, Pal criticised Bhat and made remarks about the audience for English-language stand-up comedy that were widely criticised as homophobic.

+In 2025, Pal criticised comedian Samay Raina and other participants following the controversy surrounding the latter's show India's Got Latent, particularly in response to the remarks made by Ranveer Allahbadia.
+Pal disparaged Raina and Allahbadia and argued that contemporary comedians relied excessively on vulgarity.
+Raina subsequently responded to Pal's criticism, calling him a "frustrated man".

+The disagreement continued into 2026, with Pal and Raina exchanging jokes and criticism in public appearances, including an appearance together on The Great Indian Kapil Show.

-2024 Kidnapping
+2024 kidnapping

 Pal was kidnapped and held hostage on 2 December 2024.
 He was abducted, when he was on the way to an event in Haridwar, where he was invited by the kidnappers in the pretext of live performance.
 The kidnappers reportedly asked for a ransom of ₹20 lakh and released him after twenty four hours on the Delhi-Meerut road with ₹20,000 to return home.

 The case took a new turn when two audio recordings surfaced, suggesting the incident may have been a publicity stunt.

-In the first audio, an unidentified person tells Pal that they have acted on his instructions, while Pal insists he did not file a complaint and claims media pressure forced him to respond.
-In the second audio, Pal states that he was threatened by his alleged kidnappers, who possess personal details about him and his family.

-Pal's wife reported to the police, asserting that the audio were edited.

-Police identified two main accused nams named Lavi Pal and Arjun Karnwal for kidnapping Sunil Pal and a similar kidnapping case of comedian Mushtaq Khan.
+Pal's wife reported the incident to the police, asserting that the audio recordings were edited.
+Police identified two main accused, named Lavi Pal and Arjun Karnwal, for kidnapping Sunil Pal and a similar kidnapping case of comedian Mushtaq Khan.

-On 14 December 2024, Uttar Pradesh Police arrested Arjun, he was shot and injured the next day during an encounter with police in Meerut.
-Police recovered an SUV along with ₹2.25 lakh cash and a mobile phone used in the crime from the accused.
+On 14 December 2024, Uttar Pradesh Police arrested Arjun; he was shot and injured the next day during an encounter with police in Meerut.
+Police recovered an SUV along with ₹2.25 lakh cash and a mobile phone believed to be used in the crime from the accused.

-On the night of 22-23 December, Police arrested the main accused Lavi Pal, for the kidnapping of Mushtaq Khan and Sunil Pal after an encounter in Bijnor.
+On the night of 22-23 December, Police arrested the main accused person, Lavi Pal, for the kidnapping of Mushtaq Khan and Sunil Pal after an encounter in Bijnor.
 A total of seven arrests were made in the case.